-As you begin a project with young children, it’s helpful to ask yourself what you would like the whole group—as well as individual children—to gain from the project.
+While the overarching goal of project work is to support young children in finding answers to their questions about the topic, it also can be helpful to ask yourself what you would like the whole group—as well as individual children—to gain from the project.
 Many teachers have found the following strategies useful when planning a project.

 Consider what you want all the children in the class to understand better.

-- Use Early Learning and Development Benchmarks to help you decide what you want the class to learn through the project.
-For example, a tree project addresses science Benchmark 12.A.ECa, “Observe, investigate, describe, and categorize living things.”
+- Decide what you want the class to learn through the project.
+For example, a tree project will likely provide opportunities for children to observe, investigate, describe, and categorize living things.
 So one of your goals could be to have children name differences between trees and animals.

 - Create opportunities for children to begin to evaluate their own work for clarity and completeness.

-Think about what you want specific children to understand better.
+Think about what you want individual children to understand better.

 - Keep in mind the levels of ability and knowledge within your group.
 For example, some 3-year-olds might remember three parts of a tree, while the 5-year-olds can identify many parts.